1 Barcelona, Spain

 Breaking discovery!
-Here at Barcelona-Home we have found not one, not two, but six cities/towns/villages named Barcelona.
+Moreover, here at Barcelona-Home we have found not one, not two, but six cities/towns/villages named Barcelona.
 After a conclusive study of all six Barcelonas, the Spanish city of Barcelona takes the cake for the most captivating city.
-Come and see for yourself!
+Come and further see it for yourself!

 Find an accommodation now!

 A history riddled with war, bloodshed and conquest.
-This Venezuelan city, commonly known as New Barcelona is perhaps the most captivating after the Spanish Barcelona.
-It was founded as Barcelona in 1671 by Catalonian conquistadors and is worth visiting for its beaches and historical architecture.
+This Venezuelan city, further known as New Barcelona is perhaps the most captivating after the Spanish Barcelona.
+It was founded as Barcelona in 1671 by Catalonian conquistadors and is worth visiting for its beaches and historical architecture, for instance.
 The influence of Spanish imperialism is still predominant in the city, as it has been interwoven into the culture.
-Like it’s Spanish sister city, it is also well known for its architecture, and for those of you who are interested in learning a little about Old Spanish imperialism I’d go check out their historical museums for some gruesome stories about the fight for independence.
+However, like it’s Spanish sister city, it is also well known for its architecture; and for those of you who are interested in learning a little about Old Spanish imperialism you could go check out their historical museums for some gruesome stories about the fight for independence.

-Brazil’s gotten a lot of mention lately for hosting the FIFA World cup this summer, but it is also home to Barcelona, Rio Grande do Norte founded in 1864.
-Unlike some of the other Barcelonas, this town has absolutely nothing to do with the Spanish city, besides sharing a name.
+Brasil’s gotten a lot of mention by hosting the FIFA World cup, but it is also home to Barcelona, Rio Grande do Norte founded in 1864.
+Unlike some of the other Barcelonas, this town has absolutely nothing to do with the Spanish city; besides sharing a name.
 In fact, the name Barcelona comes from a rubber plantation in the Amazon where the mayor of this village had worked.
 Hence the name was changed to Barcelona in 1929.
-I will not bore you with their agricultural produce or their average annual rainfall.
-Instead I will leave you with this: I don’t recommend venturing into this landlocked town when you have the rest of beautiful Brazil to experience.
+Besides the agricultural produce or their average annual rainfall; we must say that it isn’t recommend to venture into this landlocked town when you have the rest of beautiful Brasil to experience.

 For your pastoral pleasure, I have unearthed a Barcelona in Cornwall located in the southwest of England.
-From my exhaustive search for anything of consequence, also known as scouting out the entire area with the ever-trusty Google maps, I haven’t been able to find more than an astonishing amount of farmland and a single petrol station.
-I’d recommend Barcelona, Cornwall if you’re down for some goat watching or if you are a fugitive on the run.
-Really, this is the place to go, as no one will be looking in Barcelona, Cornwall.
-I do have a fun fact for you: the closest football stadium to the village is called the New Camp as a tribute to the Spanish city Barcelona and their football stadium Camp Nou, home of the football giants FC Barcelona.
+When you look for the sights on this Barcelona, you won’t be able to find more than an astonishing amount of farmland and a single petrol station.
+We would recommend Barcelona, Cornwall; if you’re down for some goat watching or if you want to enjoy just a tranquil nature mirage.
+Really, this is the place to go if you want to escape the noise and chaos of the cities.
+On the other hand, the closest football stadium to the village is the New Camp; a tribute to the Spanish city Barcelona and their football stadium Camp Nou, home of the football giants FC Barcelona.